The DfE have reinforced the need

 The government set out its definition of British values in the 2011 Prevent Strategy.
 At Rickmansworth Park School, these values are reinforced regularly and in the following ways:

 Democracy is actively promoted across the school.
 Pupils regularly have the opportunity to have their voices heard through our School Council.
 Our councillors are chosen through a whole school election – the children voting for the candidates (two per class across both KS1 and KS2).
+Each year, every class contributes towards an agreed Whole School Charter made up of chosen articles from the United Nations Convention on the Rights of the Child (UNCRL).
 In June 2019, the School Council visited the Houses of Parliament for a guided tour.
 Pupil questionnaires are frequently used by Subject Leaders and the Leadership Team to prioritise actions and assess the impact/success of strategies and change.
 Last year, the school established a steering group to guide the school towards the Rights Respecting Gold Award – this was achieved in September 2019.
 Following the successful introduction of roles of Head Boy, Head Girl, Team Leaders and Digital Leaders in 2017/18, these positions have once again been filled through an election process this academic year.
 Where appropriate, classes vote to elect their Star of the Week.

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 All pupils were involved in creating the School Charter and this is promoted through assemblies, displays and discussions.
 A copy of the class charters are displayed in each classroom.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Online Safety is embedded in the curriculum throughout the school.
 We are lucky to have a CEOP ambassador on our staff who leads training for pupils, staff and the wider community.
 Visits from authorities such as the Magistrate, Police and Fire Service begin in YR and help to reinforce this message.
 Every class uses a similar model to reward positive behaviour.